-In March of 2023, we completed an additional implementation phase of a new billing system that impacted our control environment over a considerable portion of our revenue.
-The first implementation phase was completed in the fourth guarter of 2021 and impacted our control environment over a small portion of our revenue.
-Over the next few years, we expect to migrate the majority of our billing of revenue and processing of incentive consideration to this system, which may materially affect our internal control over financial reporting.
+In March of 2023, we completed the implementation of a new billing system that impacted our control environment over a considerable portion of our revenue.
+The first implementation phase was completed in the fourth quarter of 2021 and impacted our control environment over a small portion of our revenue.
 There were no other changes in our internal control over financial reporting (as this term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the most recent fiscal quarter that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.